bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Configuring

-The Bucket `Node.js` SDK can be configured through environment variables, a configuration file on disk or by passing options to the `BucketClient` constructor.
+The Bucket `Node.js` SDK can be configured through environment variables, a configuration file on disk or by passing options to the `ReflagClient` constructor.
 By default, the SDK searches for `bucketConfig.json` in the current working directory.